vojodotco/imagecache/README.txt

 text for the image element in the HTML or other attributes as specified in the
 $attributes array.

-Using Imagecache with Contributed Modules:
+Using ImageCache with Contributed Modules:

-Imagecache presets can be put to use in various other modules.
+ImageCache presets can be put to use in various other modules.
 For example, when using CCK with the Imagefield module, you can use the "Display fields" local task tab to choose a preset to apply to images in that field.
 Similarly, you can specify a preset when displaying images attached to nodes using Imagefield